Career Planning

 Interview Question 5: Can you tell me about your experience at your last job?

 Translation: How does your previous job experience relate to the job I’m looking to fill?
 In answering this question, you want to show the interviewer that you’ll be able to achieve success based on your past work experience.
-Interview Answer: When answering, focus on the tasks required for your last job that are applicable to the position you’re interviewing for now.
+Interview Answer: When answering, focus on the tasks required for your last job that apply to the position you’re interviewing for now.
 Share how your skills apply to both positions (past and present) and how you’ll be able to hit the ground running if given the position you’re interviewing for.

 Interview Question 6: How would your boss and coworkers describe you?